 - Every day, ask staff if they can remove catheters, ventilators, and any other tubes.
 The longer these devices are in place, the higher the risk of infection.

-Additionally, based on the recent research successes outlined above, it’s a good idea to:
+Additionally, it’s a good idea to:

 - Ask if you could benefit from nasal cleaning and bathing with antimicrobial solutions.